ramnreddy15/CrisisVision/README.md

 ## What it Does

-* Vehicle will move around in the area while avoiding any obstacles
+* Vehicle will move around in the crisis area while avoiding any obstacles
-* Simultaneously, it will provide a live feed of the area to another device
+* Simultaneously, it will provide a live feed of the area to another device for the operators to viewe the surroundings
-* Annotate live feed using a YOLOv8 model
+* Annotate live feed using a YOLOv8 model to detect objects and hazards
-* After a certain time, it will spin around to take pictures and stitch them together
+* After live surveying for a period of time, it will spin around to take pictures and stitch them together to produce a panoramic image.
 * Once it spins a full circle, it will go back to moving around and show a live feed

 ## How it Works